alee0510/alee0510/README.md

 # Hai 👋, I'm alee 👨‍💻
 **Web and Mobile Developer,**

 A man with unlimited curiosity about the Universe.
 My dream is to become an expert in aerospace 🚀 technology to explore our universe.
 I love dance and drawing.

-I love React and JavaSript.
-Currently, I'm interested in Flutter and Cyberscurity for Network and Database.
+> My Diary,
+> C++ is my first love.
+Python is my Mom and MATLAB is my Dad.
+I love both of
+> them.
+JavaScript is my girl, but I love Flutter and Dart too.

 ### My Works 👩‍💻 :
 - [weather-app](https://alee0510.github.io/weather-app/)